pudly/schmopera-hugo/content/articles/he-saidshe-said-songbook-vi.md

 date = "2016-02-07T21:22:00-05:00"
 lastmod = "2016-02-09T12:09:00-05:00"
 publishDate = "2016-02-09T11:47:00-05:00"
-slug = "he-saidshe-said-songbook-vi"
-title = "He said/she said: Songbook VI"
+short_description = "This past weekend marked the sixth in Tapestry Opera's Songbook series, which present new Canadian opera, performed by emerging Canadian artists.
+It sounds like a simple concept, but these workshop-showcase concerts are consistently an intense and memorable event." slug = "he-saidshe-said-songbook-vi" title = "He said/she said: Songbook VI"
 +++